samcat437/Milestone-2/README.md

 2. As a visiting user, I would like to click on a button in order to make a response.
     * The user selects an answer by clicking it.
 They will know it is selected because it changes colour.
 [Game Page selection made](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/game%20selection%20made.png)
 3. As a visiting user, I would like to check my answer.
-    * The user checks their answer by clikcing on the click answer button.
+    * The user checks their answer by clicking on the click answer button.
 This highlights their selection either in green if correct or red if incorrect.
 If incorrect, the correct answer is written below the options.
 [Game Page Check Answer](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/game%20check%20answer.png)
 4. As a visiting user, I would like to view how many correct answers I had in the score section.
     * When a user selects an answer correctly, the score counter increments.
 [Game Page Score](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/game%20score%20.png)
 5. As a visiting user, I would like to navigate back to the home or the lesson page at any time via the navbar.